Gardens & Grounds

 Today the main focus continues to be the enhancement of views from the hotel while extending, integrating and upgrading planting.
 A recent initiative has seen earlier tree losses offset by the planting of new stands of pine.
 A principle management aim in extending tree cover is to provide a mixed age effect in the event of any future storms and avoid the effects of relying on only one or two species of tree.

 New permanent planting with a maritime theme has replaced the previously bedded areas west of the swimming pool and around the studios and suites.
-Further grassland improvements are underway beyond the tennis court to limit the encroachment of bracken and gorse.
+Further grassland improvements are ongoing to limit the encroachment of bracken and gorse.
 This work forms part of a rolling five year plan to upgrade the semi-natural areas and includes crown lifting and thinning of trees, scrub control, removal of alien species and the eventual provision of informal paths with associated seating to take advantage of the superb views across the bay.

 The site is unique on the edge of one of the few un-enclosed landscapes on the island.
 This, coupled with the long views out to the ocean, creates a special sense of place and not far from the hotel there are long walks through the unspoilt countryside just waiting to be discovered.